Psychoanalysis in The UK

 is published by the Institute of Psychoanalysis.
 Now in its 84th year, it has one of the largest circulation of any psychoanalytic

-This is an extract from the Institute of Psychoanalysis website.
+This page contains extracts from the Institute of Psychoanalysis website.